mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 func main() {
   r := rectangle{width: 3, height: 4}
   c := circle{radius: 5}
-  var g shape
+  var g shape // Note that g is an interface type.
   //printArea(g) // panic: runtime error: invalid memory address or nil pointer dereference g = r printArea(g) g = c printArea(g)

+  // Since the shape interface doesn't define the diameter method,
+  // a type assertion is required to call it.
+	fmt.Println("diameter =", g.(circle).diameter())
 }
 ```

 A "type assertion" verifies that the value of
 an interface variable refers to a specific type.
+If it does, the same value is returned, but with the asserted type.

-For example, `myShape := g.(rectangle)`.
+For example, consider `myShape := g.(circle)`.
-This triggers a runtime panic if the variable `g`
-does not currently refer to a `rectangle` object.
+If `g` does refer to a `circle` then the type of `myShape` is `circle`.
+If it does not, a runtime panic is triggered.

 Keep in mind that when running a program using `go run`,
 if there are compile errors, the panic will not be
 triggered since the code won't begin running.